ZackFra/Salesforce-Admin-PowerTools/README.md

-# Custom Record Lists
+# Admin PowerTools

-This project was created to create fancy list view for records that Salesforce has not migrated to Lightning yet.
+This project was initally created to create fancy list view for records that Salesforce has not migrated to Lightning yet.
+Though the code for that still exists and can be used, it has evolved into a suite of powertools for admin users.

+TODO: UPDATE README

 In the salesforce_administration_package.xml, you can see three examples of this.
 In it there is a custom tab defined for "Users", "Permission Sets", and "Public Groups & Queues".
 This is just one example.